assen-totin/cdn/README.md

 ## Authorisation by session ID

 In this case the authorisation token is a session ID, which used as authorisation value.
-As the session ID has no digital signature nor expiration time, its validity should be verified by the authorisation body.
+As the session ID has no digital signature nor expiration time, its validity should be verified by the authorisation body; this means authorisation by session ID is only useful with transparent authorisation.

 To use this method, set the configuration option `cdn_auth_type` to `session`.

 ## Transparent authorisation

 This method allows you to send some extra info to the authorisation body.
 This extra info may be:

 - All HTTP headers, if configuration option `cdn_all_headers` is set to `yes`.
 - All cookies, if configuration option `cdn_all_cookies` is set to `yes`.

 This method will automatically include in the request the authorisation value if configuration option `cdn_auth_type` is set to either `jwt` or `session`.

-This method may be used with some complex request types like JSON or XML.
-It is not applicable for SQL request type.
+This method may be used with some complex request types like `json` or `xml`.
+It is not applicable for SQL or Mongo request type.

 ## Authorisation value filters